Skip to main content

 • What are the most important KPIs being measured?

-• How can the other metrics be structured around that primary metric?
+• How can other metrics be structured around this primary metric?

 • Number of trips booked